wangjun-microsoft/Cognitive-Documentation/Content/en-us/Computer-vision/Vision-API-How-to-Topics/HowToSubscribe.md

 * [**Free**](https://www.microsoft.com/cognitive-services/en-us/subscriptions?productId=/products/54d873dd5eefd00dc474a0f4): Up to 5,000 calls per month, no charge.
 * [**Standard**](https://portal.azure.com/#create/Microsoft.CognitiveServices/apitype/ComputerVision/pricingtier/S0): Up to 10 TPS, $1.50 per 1,000 calls.

 To sign up for subscription keys, see [Subscriptions](https://www.microsoft.com/cognitive-services/en-us/sign-up).
-It's free to sign up for and when you're ready to scale, [contact us](https://www.microsoft.com/cognitive-services/en-us/pricing#).
+It's free to sign up.
 Pricing for these services is subject to change.

 **Note:** Free subscriptions that are not used for 90 days consecutively may expire.
 However, if your subscription expires you can request new keys.